Tharaka-Nithi County

-Tharaka-Nithi County is one of the 47 counties of Kenya.
-It was created from Kenya's erstwhile Eastern Province.
+Tharaka-Nithi County is one of the 47 counties of Kenya located in Kenya located in the eastern Mount Kenya region.
 The county has an area of 2609 km2 and as of the 2019 census a population of 393,177.
+It is home to the Meru people.

-Tharaka-Nithi County is the home to the Chuka, Muthambi, Mwimbi and Tharaka subgroups of the Ameru community.
+Tharaka-Nithi County is home to the Chuka, Muthambi, Mwimbi and Tharaka subgroups of the Ameru community.
 The people of Tharaka-Nithi County are predominantly Christian, with Catholics, Presbyterians, and Methodists being the predominant religious communities.

-The county consists of three constituencies: Maara, Chuka/Igambang'ombe, and Tharaka.
+The county consists of three constituencies: Maara, Chuka and Tharaka.

 History

 In 1992, Meru District was broken up into four new districts: Meru Central, Meru North, Meru South and Tharaka.
 Subsequently, Meru South, also known as Nithi, combined with Tharaka into the Tharaka-Nithi District.
 In 1998, the Tharaka-Nithi District was split into two districts, Nithi and Tharaka, but a 2009 High Court decision declared that split unconstitutional and re-combined the two.
 Subsequently, under the revised constitution of 2010, Tharaka-Nithi became a county.